aosabook/500lines/dagoba/dagoba.markdown

   var pc = this.program.length - 1
 ```

 Except... wait a second.
-How are we going to get lazy*?
+How are we going to get lazy[^footnoteQ]?
 The traditional way of building a lazy system out of an eager one is to store parameters to function calls as "thunks" instead of evaluating them.
 You can think of a thunk as an unevaluated expression.
 In JS, which has first-class functions and closures, we can create a thunk by wrapping a function and its arguments in a new anonymous function which takes no arguments:

-[footnote on lazy: Technically we need to implement an interpreter with non-strict semantics, which means it will only evaluate when forced to do so.
+[^footnoteQ]: Technically we need to implement an interpreter with non-strict semantics, which means it will only evaluate when forced to do so.
 Lazy evaluation is a technique used for implementing non-strictness.
-It's a bit lazy of us to conflate the two, so we will only disambiguate when forced to do so.]
+It's a bit lazy of us to conflate the two, so we will only disambiguate when forced to do so.

 ```javascript
 function sum() {